-	After a series of negotiations with the assistance of experts of the Open Dialog Foundation, negotiators were able to convince the terrorists of the impossibility of paying the ransom sum for the release of the prisoner.
+After a series of negotiations with the assistance of experts of the Open Dialogue Foundation, negotiators were able to convince the terrorists of the impossibility of paying the ransom sum for the release of the prisoner.
 On May 18, without warning, the photographer was released in Donetsk without any money or documents.
-She managed to contact a representative of the Open Dialog Foundation, and on May 20 the victim returned to Kiev.
+She managed to contact a representative of the Open Dialogue Foundation, and on May 20 the victim returned to Kiev.

 Milana Omelchuk was held for almost two weeks in a basement in the Donetsk region.
 Captors fed her once every two days and injected with unknown drugs.
 Now, Milana Omelchuk is in hospital in Kiev, doctors are monitoring her condition.
-This is not the first time that the Open Dialog Foundation has come to the assistance of a person kidnapped by activists of in eastern Ukraine.
+This is not the first time that the Open Dialogue Foundation has come to the assistance of a person kidnapped by activists of in eastern Ukraine.
 Recently, two journalists were released before returning to Kiev: Sergei Lefter and Artyom Deynega.

-The Open Dialog Foundation expresses its deep concern over the abductions of journalists and civilians by terrorists in eastern Ukraine.
-As a representative of the Open Dialog Foundation in Ukraine, Andrey Valchishin said: "I express particular concern over the fate of those people who are still being held hostage by terrorists.
+The Open Dialogue Foundation expresses its deep concern over the abductions of journalists and civilians by terrorists in eastern Ukraine.
+As a representative of the Open Dialogue Foundation in Ukraine, Andrey Valchishin said: “I express particular concern over the fate of those people who are still being held hostage by terrorists.
 After liberation of the OSCE mission, voices in support of the hostages have become increasingly hushed.
-We urge the Ukrainian law enforcement authorities to maximize their efforts towards bringing about the unconditional release of all captives on the territory of Ukraine."
+We urge the Ukrainian law enforcement authorities to maximize their efforts towards bringing about the unconditional release of all captives on the territory of Ukraine.”